AkiNikolaidis/AkiNikolaidis.github.io/README.md

 ## Scientific Contributions

-I've published articles on a range of topics including intelligence, ADHD, genetics, skill training and transfer, creativity, striatal organization, bootstrap aggregation, reproducibility, and mentorship for early career researchers.
-You can find a list of some of my scientific publications [here](https://scholar.google.com/citations?user=mGfNXcQAAAAJ&hl=en).
+I've [published articles on a range of topics](https://scholar.google.com/citations?user=mGfNXcQAAAAJ&hl=en) including intelligence, ADHD, genetics, skill training and transfer, creativity, striatal organization, bootstrap aggregation, reproducibility, and mentorship for early career researchers.

 ## Software Development

-I've developed an open source python package, called PyBASC, to help create more reproducible parcellations in fMRI data.
+I've developed an open source python package, called [PyBASC](https://github.com/AkiNikolaidis/PyBASC/tree/master/PyBASC), to help create more reproducible parcellations in fMRI data.
 This enables us to make better maps of the brain that are more generalizable within-groups over time, and between groups.
-You can find out more about this software [here] (https://github.com/AkiNikolaidis/PyBASC/tree/master/PyBASC).

 ## Helping the Community